 These ears are all the rage at Hong Kong Disneyland worn by young women.
 Most of the ladies have their names embroidered on the back of the set of adorable ears.
 Allow me to introduce you to ShellieMay!
 ShellieMay is the cute, pink bear created by Minnie Mouse to be a friend for Duffy, The Disney Bear.
 She is a big hit at Tokyo DisneySea, Disneyland Paris, Hong Kong Disneyland, Aulani, and Shanghai Disneyland.

 Now, this ride is just my speed!
 Dumbo The Flying Elephant Ride is so sweet and again, just look at all of the details.
 So Fun!

 The Iron Man Experience – the very first Marvel attraction at a Disney theme park made its debut on January 11, 2017.

-Now this is Hubby’s idea of a ride!
+Now, this is Hubby’s idea of a ride!
 I waited on a bench while he thoroughly enjoyed it!
 People were coming out of the exit from the ride with huge smiles, talking a mile a minute (although I had no idea what they were saying!) and waving their arms all around.
 Yikes!
-The park spent more than three years to design and create Iron Man Experience — complete with flight simulators, 3-D projection, surround sound and other special effects that immerse guests in the Marvel story of a battle with the evil forces of Hydra.
+The park spent more than three years designing and create Iron Man Experience — complete with flight simulators, 3-D projection, surround sound, and other special effects that immerse guests in the Marvel story of a battle with the evil forces of Hydra.
 Very impressive!